Personalized Privacy Amplification via Importance Sampling: Importance Sampling for DP -means

-In this section, we apply our results on privacy amplification for importance sampling to the DP $k$-means problem.
-We define a weighted version of the DP-Lloyd algorithm, and analyze its distinguishability profile.
-Then, we compare its performance experimentally to its uniformly sub-sampled counterpart.
-We also compare the performance of the privacy-optimal weights to coreset-inspired weights. \looseness=-1
+In this section, we apply our results on privacy amplification for importance sampling to the differentially private $k$-means problem.
+We define a weighted version of the DP-Lloyd algorithm, and analyze its PDP profile.
+Then, we derive the required constants for the privacy-constrained distribution and establish a privacy guarantee for a coreset-based sampling distribution.
+All proofs are deferred to Appendix~\ref{app:sec:proofs}.